alfurka/alfurka.github.io/_posts/2026-08-12-uts-prescriber-influence.md

 To examine this, we use linked Australian administrative data and a **movers design**, exploiting patients who move across healthcare markets and are exposed to different prescribing environments.
 We implement this in a **stacked event-study diff-in-diff** to better isolate changes around moves and improve the transparency of the identifying variation.

-We hope to share the paper and preliminary findings publicly soon, subject to data disclosure restrictions.

-Kadek continues his PhD work on physician decision-making and medicine choice using rich Australian administrative data, with more results to come on how prescribing behaviour affects treatment choices and outcomes.

-Stay tuned for more from this project and Kadek’s PhD work.

 ![Presentation at the UTS Department of Economics](/img/uts-econ-seminar-august2026.webp)